 I look forward to working with my new students as a Varsity Tutor and promise to continue to grow each child as though they’re in my academic classroom!

-Fordham University - BA, Media Communications
+Undergraduate Degree: Fordham University - Bachelor in Arts, Media Communications

 What is your teaching philosophy?

 My teaching philosophy is that every child can learn, they just need to be reached where they're at and grown from that point.
 I'm the tree... they're the leaves; they just need the right approach.